dekad4n/tickript.github.io/Installation/basic.md

 If you do not face any error, open an Android Emulator and run project through your personal choices.

+Add mumbai testnet into your Metamask's networks, and switch to it.

 That is it!
 You have installed our development environment on your local machine.